rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/disk-storage.rst

 has a data disk, it is available to use for your application data, caching, or other purposes.

-Data disks are provided as empty or raw disks in some cases, to allow you maximum flexibility in how you use them.
-Before you can use a data disk, you may need to format it, partition it, or group it into a software RAID group.
+Data disks are provided as empty or raw disks in some cases, to provide you maximum flexibility in how you use them.
+Before you can use a data disk, you might need to format it, partition it, or group it into a software RAID group.

 To prepare a data disk for use on a cloud server, follow the steps